symbol/symbol-docs/source/getting-started/ready-for-symbol-launch.rst

 - Your NIS1 account must be **opted-in**.
 The `opt-in process <https://nemplatform.com/symbol-migration/#acc-tb_mrzh282-5>`__ creates a new |codename| account that will receive a copy of the NIS1 account's **tokens** once |codename| launches.
 Again, the easiest way to do this is through the **Nano Wallet's opt-in module** (Click on the ``Services`` tab and select ``Symbol Opt In``).

   - Make sure you obtain a **Paper Wallet** for the new |codename| account, or, at least, take note of the **mnemonic phrase**.
-  - Do not worry about opting-in the **VRF key**, it is currently being ignored (there is no problem if you already included it).
+  - Do not opt-in the **VRF keys**, the process has changed and they are registered post-launch now (there is no problem if you already opted them in).

 - Your NIS1 account must hold at least **10'000 XEMs** at the snapshot block height (3'105'500). :ref:`Only accounts holding this amount of XYMs can harvest <account_eligibility>` on the |codename| network so only accounts holding this amount at the snapshot can benefit from the Reward Programs.